stsurya/Linux/Day-3/LinuxIQ.md

 ## 17) How do you check the status of a system in linux ?

 A) by using `systemctl status <servicename>`

+## 18) 'Find' command in linux ?

+A) `find [path-to-file] -name <filename>`

+## 19) How can you how much size a file is occupying //

+A) `du -h <filename>` it'll give you the size of the file

+## 20) What is package manager in linux ?

+A) A package manager is a collection of tools that automates the process of installing, upgrading, configuring, removing software packages in consistent manner.